equalitie/Caislean/doc/role-doc/owncloud.md

-This role installs the Owncloud package from the OpenSUSE repositories and installs the proper Nginx configuration file containing a `location` block that configures the `/owncloud/` HTTP directory properly, including with forwarding PHP requests to `php-fpm`.
-It also install a dedicated `php-fpm` service, running as a distinct user.
+This role installs the Owncloud package from the OpenSUSE repositories and installs the proper Nginx configuration file containing a `location` block that configures the `/owncloud/` HTTP directory properly, also with forwarding PHP requests to `php-fpm`.
+It also installs a dedicated `php-fpm` service, running as a distinct user.

 Note that after installation of the package through the Ansible playbook,